 However, it does have tons of integrations with other SaaS tools, including Zapier, Trello, Zoom, Mailchimp, PayPal, Google Analytics, and lots more.

 Zoho CRM has a basic free plan that supports up to three users with limited features.
 After that, you’ll need to go with one of the paid plans, which are billed based on the number of users you have and the features that you need.

 If you do need the paid plans, those start at $14/user/month with annual billing or $20/user/month with month-to-month billing.
 Here’s the full feature comparison of the free vs paid plans.

 Which Is the Best WordPress CRM Plugin for You?

 Now for the important question — how do you pick the best WordPress CRM plugin for your needs?
 While each tool has its merits, I do have two recommendations that I think make a good place to start.

-First, if you want the most flexible, extendable CRM, then I think you should check out the HubSpot All-In-One Marketing plugin.
-As I mentioned, HubSpot is a billion-dollar company, so solo WordPress developers just can't compete with the depth of functionality that HubSpot offers.
+First, if you want the most flexible, extendable CRM, then I think you should check out the HubSpot plugin.
+As I mentioned, HubSpot is a billion-dollar company, so solo WordPress developers just can’t compete with the depth of functionality that HubSpot offers.